gracsh/gracsh.github.io/_pages/about.md

 ---

 I'm a second-year PhD student in Applied Mathematics and Computational Science at University of Pennsylvania.
+I'm very fortunate to work with Prof. Kai Wang.

+My current research projects focus on developing novel statistical methods and machine-learning tools to analyze large electronic records.